kglw-dot-net/phase1/interviews.md

 ### 2019

 * Aug 7: Beat, ["King Gizzard & The Lizard Wizard are a genre-defying behemoth"](https://beat.com.au/king-gizzard-the-lizard-wizard-are-a-genre-defying-behemoth/)
+* Apr 23: Dork, ["King Gizzard and the Lizard Wizard return: 'We really thought we knew what we were doing, and then...'"](https://readdork.com/features/king-gizzard-and-the-lizard-wizard-interview-may19/) by Jessica Goodman - [(archived)](https://web.archive.org/web/20230104050320/https://readdork.com/features/king-gizzard-and-the-lizard-wizard-interview-may19/)

 ### 2018

 * Nov 30: (video) [Double J Take 5 Radio Show](https://www.abc.net.au/radio/programs/take-5/king-gizzard-and-the-lizard-wizard-take-5/10572370)
+* Aug 28: The Quietus, ["No slowing down: King Gizzard & the Lizard Wizard interviewed"](https://thequietus.com/articles/25160-king-gizzard-and-the-lizard-wizard-interview) by Brian Coney (with Stu)
 * Jun 10: (video) [Nardwuar vs. King Gizzard & The Lizard Wizard](https://www.youtube.com/watch?v=ENCswmcSALI)

 ### 2017

 * Dec 6: Consequence, [Band of the Year King Gizzard and the Lizard Wizard Can’t Stop, Won’t Stop, and Don’t Need to Stop](https://consequence.net/2017/12/band-of-the-year-king-gizzard-and-the-lizard-wizard-cant-stop-wont-stop-and-dont-need-to-stop/)
+* Nov 17: NME, ["King Gizzard & the Lizard Wizard on making the world's first release-your-own album"](https://www.nme.com/features/king-gizzard-lizard-wizard-polygondwanaland-album-interview-2159670) by Jamie Milton (with Stu) - [(archived)](https://web.archive.org/web/20230104051204/https://www.nme.com/features/king-gizzard-lizard-wizard-polygondwanaland-album-interview-2159670)
 * Aug 15: (video) [Amoeba Whats In My Bag?
 Series](https://www.youtube.com/watch?v=e8oexqhDaEo)
 * Jul 17: Relix, ['Journey to the Center of the Gizzverse with King Gizzard and the Lizard Wizard'](https://relix.com/articles/detail/journey_to_the_center_of_the_gizzverse_with_king_gizzard_and_the_lizard_wizard/)
 * Apr 12: Observer, [King Gizzard & The Lizard Wizard Expand Their Universe by Murdering Ours](https://observer.com/2017/04/king-gizzard-and-the-lizard-wizard-interview/)